Pixboost/website-hugo-theme/site/content/blog/high-dpi-display-support-in-api/index.md

 But, that's not the end of the story with the different screens.
 In addition to different size they also have another characteristic called DPI.

+Throughout the article, we will use photo of this gorgeous cheetah just to remind us how quick we'd like our images to load.

+TODO: Insert image
+Photo by <a href="https://unsplash.com/@ahmadgalal?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Ahmed Galal</a> on <a href="https://unsplash.com/s/photos/cheetah?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

 ## What is DPI